boscochiu1205-png/test1/README.md

 ## General Information
 - **Traffic SIM** is a reflex-based arcade game where the player must **dodge oncoming cars and collect stars** to survive.
-- The goal is simple: **stay alive as long as possible** while keeping your health bar from reaching zero.
+- The goal is simple: **Collect STARS** while keeping your health bar from reaching zero.
 - Each collected star adds to your score and restores a small amount of health.
-- The project was created for a **MakeCode Arcade coding project**, to learn about sprite management, events, and collisions.
+- The project was created for a **MakeCode Arcade coding project**, to learn about coding.
 - It demonstrates how randomness, sprite kinds, and event-driven programming can create engaging gameplay even with simple logic.

 ---